Overview of the Rheingau & Rhineland Palatinate

 Trier is the former Roman city of "Augusta Treverorum" (Second Rome).
 Imposing architecture and monuments provide evidence of the city's importance during the Roman era.
 Constantine the Great lived in Trier for six years and under his regency, it became the second most important city in the Roman Empire.

 The Basilica of Constantine (Aula Palatina), the Imperial Baths and parts of the Cathedral is attributed to his reign.
-Aula Palatina was Emperor Constantine's throne room and is symboilic of his power during his rule.
+Aula Palatina was Emperor Constantine's throne room and is symbolic of his power during his rule.
 The hall is the largest in preserved buildings in Trier, and has become a major concert venue due to its extraordinary acoustics.
 One such festival is the annual Moselle Music Festival.

-An der Meerkatz and Liebenfrauenstrasse
+An der Meerkatz and Liebfrauenstrasse

 A stroll along these streets allows you to enjoy every era of European artistic and architectural history.
 The Trier Cathedral is one of the buildings that you'll encounter on your walk.
 It is the oldest church in Germany and also the diocesan seat.